zwguo95/WA2020_Facebook_Social-Connection-and-Votes/README.md

-## From online to offline - Bridging Facebook Social Connectedness Index (SCI) and 2020 Election Votes
+## From Online to Offline - Bridging Facebook Social Connectedness Index (SCI) and 2020 Election Votes

 This is the final project for STAT/CSSS 567 Social Network Analysis at University of Washington